Dynamsoft/camera-enhancer-mobile-samples/README.md

 ## License

 - If you want to use an offline license, please contact [Dynamsoft Support](https://www.dynamsoft.com/company/contact/)
-- You can also request a 30-day trial license in the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?product=dce&utm_source=github)
+- You can also request a private trial license in the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?product=dce&utm_source=github)

 ## Contact Us